ianosullivan/CFML_Jumpstart_Framework/README.md

 ##General Info

 * System uses <base href=”#request.webRoot#”> tag so all sources for images, css and scripts are relative to the base path URL.
 This is very important as all AJAX calls are relevant to the base tag.
 Using the dynamic base tag means you don’t need to worry about paths when releasing code.
-This makes use of Ben Nadels dynamic URL code.
+This makes use of Ben Nadels dynamic URL code, which he has kindly given me persmission to use.
 * Single instance components are declared in application/cfc folder and are initialized in OnApplicationStart() function in Appliction.cfc.
 New components should be referenced here.
 Also has instructions on how to have external components.
 * Functioning global Error handler within Application.cfc.
 This presents a standard 'nice' message to user while also allowing a techie to click the words 'technical team' to get a full breakdown of the error.
 The error handler of course sends an email to the *application.tech_support_email_list* variable also.
 This is set in the *config_all.cfm* file
 * System uses 2 config_~.cfm files that are in the same folder location as the webroot.